 FOR MORE INFORMATION on these sources, related sources and other ways to get U.S. treaties, see the Los Angeles County Law Library's Guide to International Treaties and/or the "Treaties" section of a legal research treatise.

 (5) If All Else Fails: Send an email to the U.S. State Department Treaty Office at firstname.lastname@example.org.
-They don't do research, but they will provide the text of unpublished treaties not available elsewhere.
-Other alternatives: call (a) the U.S. State Department's Treaty Desk (202-647-1345), (b) a friendly international librarian at a law school library, (c) a researcher at NYPL Premium Services, (d) the equivalent of the State Department for other countries that are party to the treaty and/or (e) anyone else you can think of.
+They don't do research, but they will provide the text of unpublished treaties in force not available elsewhere.
+If the treaty you want is not in force, file a FOIA Request.
+Other alternatives: you can call (a) the U.S. State Department's Treaty Desk (202-647-1345), (b) a friendly international librarian at a law school library, (c) a researcher at NYPL Premium Services, (d) the equivalent of the State Department for other countries that are party to the treaty and/or (e) anyone else you can think of.

 B. Researching U.S. Treaties and Citations